pyfyre/pyfyre/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project!

 ## Before Starting
-- Install the required packages for development.
+- Install the required packages for dedsfvelopment.
 ```bash
 pip install -r requirements.txt
 pip install -r dev_requirements.txt